caspiankeyes/AISecForge-arXiv-Publication/README.md

 ## Conclusion

-The LLMSecForge AI Governance, Compliance, and Security Risk Mitigation Framework provides organizations with a comprehensive approach to addressing the complex challenges of AI security governance.
+The AISecForge AI Governance, Compliance, and Security Risk Mitigation Framework provides organizations with a comprehensive approach to addressing the complex challenges of AI security governance.
 By implementing this framework, organizations can establish robust security practices, demonstrate regulatory compliance, and create strategic advantage in the rapidly evolving AI landscape.

 Key elements of the framework include: